What is it about?

 Kurt Gödel was a mathematician, philosopher, and logician.
 I first heard of him as a teenager when I discovered the book "Gödel, Escher, Bach" by Douglas R. Hofstadter.

-During my studies, I was allowed to deal intensively with his incompleteness theorems, and it taught me a lesson for life.
+During my studies, I was allowed to deal intensively with his incompleteness theorems, which taught me a life lesson.

 Who am I?

-I am 47 years old, married, and have two children aged 16 and 18.
+I am 47, married, and have two children aged 17 and 19.
 I was born in Germany, spent the first ten years in Bielefeld, and then moved with my family to Cologne, where I still live.

 I'm a knowledge worker, so I've long been interested in strategies, methods, and tools for efficiently storing, searching, and networking information.